CA-Virtual-API-Examples/OpenWeatherMap/README.md

 Full details of the request-response pairs making up the sample API can be seen in the Editor tab.

 Note in the "Current weather data by city name" pair, when executing, the parameter {city_name} can be replaced by any sample string in the request.
-This string will be echoded in the response where {city_name} occurs.
+This string will be echoed in the response where {city_name} occurs.